SPARK (programming language): Technical overview

+One member of the Praxis staff has said: "Our defect rate with Spark is at least 10 times, sometimes 100 times lower than those created with other languages."

 Contract examples

 Consider the Ada subprogram specification below:

 procedure Increment (X : in out Counter_Type);

 In pure Ada, this might increment the variable X by one or one thousand; or it might set some global counter to X and return the original value of the counter in X; or it might do nothing with X.

 With SPARK 2014, contracts are added to the code to provide more information regarding what a subprogram actually does.
 For example, the above specification may be altered to say: